crhomere/LibraShare/README.md

 #### <div align="center"> YAddress API

 The [YAddress API](https://www.yaddress.net/WebApi) is used for verifying and standardizing the addresses provided by our users.
 This API assists us in ensuring that the user's location data is accurate, which is critical for our service as we rely on precise user locations to facilitate the transfer of physical books.
-The YAddress API takes a user's provided address, verifies its validity, and returns a standardized version of the address that ensures consistency in our database and improves the accuracy of the location data we use with the Google Maps API.
+The YAddress API takes a user's provided address, verifies its validity, and returns a standardized version of the address that ensures consistency in our database and improves the accuracy of the location data we use with the Google Maps Geocoding API.

 ## System Architecture

 Our decentralized library system follows a client-server architecture, where the frontend interacts with the backend to retrieve and manipulate data stored in the database.
-The Google Maps API is utilized for location tracking and book availability.
+The Google Maps Platform is utilized for location tracking and book availability.

 The system architecture can be divided into the following layers: